Jelena Dokic: 2005–2008: ITF Circuit

 Dokic said she had not felt "within herself" to play during 2007 but was now ready to put in the hard work necessary to get back to the top.
-She cited Mary Pierce, Jennifer Capriati, and Andre Agassi as inspirational figures for her goal of reaching the highest echelons of tennis once more.
-Dokic's long-awaited return to tennis came during the Australian Open wildcard playoff, where she was hoping to earn a wildcard into the first Grand Slam tournament of 2008.
+She cited Mary Pierce, Jennifer Capriati and Andre Agassi as inspirational figures for her goal of reaching the highest echelons of tennis once more.
+Dokic's long-awaited return to tennis came during the Australian Open Wildcard Playoff, where she was hoping to earn a place in the first major of 2008.
 She emerged from the round-robin stage with a 3–0 record before retiring in her quarterfinal match while trailing 6–3, 3–1 due to a thigh strain.

 Dokic received a wildcard for the qualifications of the 2008 Hobart International and won four matches to reach the second round of the main draw, where she retired in her match against Flavia Pennetta due to an ankle injury.
-She received a qualifying wildcard into the Australian Open, where she lost in the second round.
+She received a qualifying wildcard into the Australian Open but lost in the second round.
 After a three-month layoff, Dokic finally returned to action at the Morocco Open in Fes, where she qualified but lost in the first round to Gréta Arn.
-She then entered the following week in a $25k tournament in Florence, Italy, and won, saving two match points against Mirjana Lučić in the quarterfinals and defeating seventh-seeded Lucie Hradecká in the final.
+She then entered the following week in a $25k tournament in Florence, Italy, and won saving two match points against Mirjana Lučić in the quarterfinals, and defeating seventh-seeded Lucie Hradecká in the final.
 A week later, Dokic continued her winning streak by capturing the $25k tournament in Caserta, Italy.

 She was then offered a wildcard to the Internationaux de Strasbourg, where she lost in the first round to Swiss Timea Bacsinszky.
 In July, she won her third $25k in Darmstadt.
 Following a period with less successful results, Dokic took a temporary break, withdrawing from all ITF tournaments during September and early October.
 She returned in mid-October after being awarded a wildcard for qualifying into the Tier II Linz tournament.
 There, she won her first round match against Petra Martić before losing to world No. 63, Jill Craybas, in the second round.